Sticks and stones may break your bones but bad language can completely destroy your best-laid campaign plans

 These questions cover the most basic but most common failures in published English and are found often in otherwise professional material.
 If you got any of them wrong, then you should not sign-off on any copy you are committing to publication.

-Is it really worth you investing in the services of a professional writer?
+But really, is it worth you investing in the services of a professional writer?
 Well, that depends on how comfortably you can afford to absorb the consequences of bad copy.

 - What is the ‘Greengrocer’s’ apostrophe? – Oxford Dictionary